-In Episode 02 of the Blockchain Meditations podcast, we have Paul Kohlhaas – blockchain entrepreneur with a passion for open source utility networks.
+In Episode 02 of the Blockchain Meditations podcast, we have Paul Kohlhaas – a blockchain entrepreneur with a passion for open-source utility networks.
 After graduating in economics and politics, he co-founded Linum Labs, a blockchain architecture studio and worked as Business Development Director at ConsenSys, uPort, pioneering real-world implementations in digital identity.
-A profound passion for chemical and pharmaceutical economics led him to found the Molecule Protocol, a network for the decentralized R&D of molecular compounds.
+A profound passion for chemical and pharmaceutical development economics led him to found the Molecule Protocol, a network for the decentralized R&D of molecular compounds.

 Nick: Hello everybody and welcome to this episode of the Blockchain Meditation Podcast!
-On this episode, I would like to welcome Paul of Molecule.
+In this episode, I would like to welcome Paul of Molecule.
 Paul, Welcome!

 Paul: Hey, thank you so much, Nick, for being here.